 Ropes.
 The part of an adventurer’s gear that is approached with much caution – and rightly so.
 This can be the thing that your life depends on, so you want to be sure that it's ready for whatever your climb may have in store for you.
 That’s why proper rope care will help put your mind at ease - and your trust in your rope.

 The below guide from our expert team is broken into four main sections, diving deep on common queries our team receives when it comes to rope care.
 These are:

-Making the decision to retire your ropes can be difficult, especially if you’re unsure what to look for.
-Sometimes a rope may look great and be compromised, while other times a rope that you’ve had for years has life in it.
-To help, we’ve boiled it down to a few simple steps and guidelines to help you know whether it’s time to finally retire your rope or not.
+Making the decision to retire your ropes can be difficult, especially if you’re unsure what signs to look for.
+Sometimes a rope may look great and be compromised, while other times a rope that you’ve had for years still has life in it.
+To help, we’ve boiled it down to a few simple steps and guidelines to help you know when it’s time to say goodbye.

-As a rule of thumb, the below table has a loose indication as to how long a rope may last based on use.
-If you’re unsure how old your rope is, the production year should be printed on the end of the rope itself, as well as on the packaging if you have that handy.
-Dates fade over time, so we recommend re-writing the date you purchased it for reference or on the rope itself, updating for clarity when needed.
+Many factors play into your rope’s lifespan.
+As a rule of thumb, however, the below table offers a loose indication of how long it will last based on frequency of use.
+If you’re not sure how old your rope is, the production year should be printed on the end of the rope itself, as well as on the packaging.
+Dates fade over time, so we recommend writing down the date you purchased it for later reference.
+You can also write it on the rope itself, and refresh it for clarity when needed.

-1.2 Check the rope by feel and sight before use
+1.2 Check the rope by look and feel

 Ropes should be checked regularly before use.
-To do this, the best way is to pull the entire rope through your hand, feeling and looking for signs of wear such as:
+The best way to do this is to pull the entire rope through your hand, feeling and looking for signs of wear, such as:

 - obvious cuts

 - places where the rope is much thicker than normal